Francesca's Thoughts

 What are your coping mechanisms for when you’re burned out and struggling with motivation?
 I know most students have some form of deadline approaching.
 Except for GCSEs and A Levels?
 They’ve cancelled those, haven’t they?
 Have they?
 God, no wonder I’m all over the place.
 Anyway.
 Tell me how you’re coping!
 If you have a work deadline on the horizon, or you’re barely clinging to sanity while you wait for lockdown to ease, I want to know how you’re doing.
 Let’s cling to sanity together.

-One thought on “Living in the Nine of Wands”
+One response to “Living in the Nine of Wands”